 Cowritten by Zamfira Parincu and Tchiki Davis

-Adapted from an article on self-discipline published by The Berkeley Well-Being Institute.
+Adapted from an article on self-sabotage published by The Berkeley Well-Being Institute.

 This post was previously published on Psychology Today and is republished on Medium.